AdobeDocs/campaign-web.sv-SE/help/v8/workflows/activities/update-data.md

 # Uppdatera data {#update-data}

-The **Uppdatera data** aktiviteten är en **Datahantering** aktivitet.
+Aktiviteten **Uppdatera data** är en **datahanteringsaktivitet**.
 Det gör att du kan utföra en massuppdatering på fält i databasen.
 Flera alternativ gör att du kan anpassa datauppdateringen.

 <!--
 The **Operation type** field lets you choose the process to be carried out on the data in the database.
 Select the first option to add data or update (it if it has already been added).
 You can also only add data, only update data, or delete data.
 Select the **Update and merge collections** to select a primary record to link duplicates to, and delete those duplicates safely